Bdeering1/Lucida/docs/work-items.md

 ## Work Items

 ### Next Steps
-- test documentation
-  - add more detail to existing test case documentation
-    - fill in unfinished details, add description of FEN positions etc. (done for sections 1-3)
-  - make a testing plan which includes missing test cases and revisions
 - test refactoring
+  - research testing frameworks
-  - make necessary changes to unit tests according to testing plan
+  - implement new tests according to testing plan
-  - consider implementing a testing framework (eg. Jest)
-- implement npm or pnpm
+- more dependency manager research
+  - try using pnpm and yarn berry on a test project

 ### Technical Debt
 - functions that need review
   - ResetBoard - should probably reset board history
   - InitBoardVars - might need a better name, could be combined with ResetBoard
+  - GenerateMoves - "doesn't check if moves are illegal yet"
 - typing
   - implement Typescript (enums will be particularily helpful)
 - other